Hudson's Bay Company: International stores

+United States

-Lord & Taylor
+Lord & Taylor (2012–2019)

 On 24 January 2012, the Financial Post reported that Richard Baker (owner of NDRC and governor of Hudson's Bay Company) had dissolved Hudson's Bay Trading Company and that the HBC would now also operate the Lord & Taylor chain.
 At the time, the company was run by president Bonnie Brooks.
 Baker remained governor and CEO of the business, and Donald Watros stayed on as chief operating officer.

 In 2018, HBC in a joint venture sold the building that housed its flagship Lord & Taylor store on Fifth Avenue in Manhattan to WeWork Property Advisors for $850 million.
 WeWork was set to occupy the uppermost floors of the building, with the rest of the building remaining a flagship space for Lord & Taylor.
 The deal also included the use of floors of certain HBC-owned department stores in New York, Toronto, Vancouver and Germany as WeWork's shared office workspaces.

 In August 2019, HBC announced that it would sell their Lord & Taylor business to Le Tote Inc., which was to pay CA$99.5 million in cash when the deal closes (probably before year end 2019) and an additional CA$33.2 million two years later.
 HBC was to get a 25 per cent equity stake in Le Tote.
 The buyer would retain the stores' inventory, with an estimated value of CA$284.2 million.
 The deal, expected to close before year end, required HBC to pay the stores' rent for at least three years, leading one news report to describe it as "Not a clean exit".
 The liability to HBC for the rents was estimated at CA$77 million cash per year.